-Firstly, our brief history begins in 1911.
+Malvern Bowling Club’s history begins in 1911.
 Malvern thrived, enjoying considerable prosperity.
 It was declared a city in March of that year, and the tramline along Dandenong Road was opened.
-Secondly, discussions of constructing another line along Glenferrie Road to link Malvern and Kew.
+Discussions were underway regarding construction of another line, along Glenferrie Road to link Malvern and Kew.

 Bowling Club History